The Best Insurance for Electricians & Electrical Contractors

 Tools & Equipment Coverage

 Working in contracting means moving supplies, tools, and valuable equipment from one job site to another.
 Transporting tools and other mobile equipment introduces the possibility of valuable resources being lost, damaged, or stolen—which in turn can lead to delays on projects and costly investments for repairs and replacements.
-However, the property damage coverage included in a commercial property or general liability policy frequently does not extend to property that is moved between locations.
-For that reason, contractors can purchase a form of inland marine insurance known as tools and equipment coverage.
+However, general liability insurance only covers damage to third-party property—not your own tools—and standard commercial property insurance is usually limited to items kept at your primary business address.
+For that reason, contractors can purchase a form of inland marine insurance known as tools and equipment coverage to protect their gear while it is in transit or at various job sites.

 Tools and equipment insurance can cover items from simple hand tools to expensive specialized machinery.
 Eligible incidents to be covered include theft, damage, or vandalism during the use, transportation, or storage of equipment.
-Coverage typically includes payment for repair and replacement of tools, along with costs from lost income or project delays related to losses.
+Coverage typically includes payment for the repair or replacement of tools following a covered incident.
+While some specialized policies or endorsements can be added to compensate for lost income or project delays, these protections are generally not part of a standard tools and equipment policy.
 For example, if an electrician left some testers at a job site and the tools were stolen while he was out at lunch, the tools and equipment policy could cover the cost of replacing them.

 Additional Insurance Policies for Electricians

 The forms of insurance coverage described above are the most common forms of insurance that an electrical contracting business is likely to encounter.
-Having each of the coverages above is advisable, and, in the case of products like workers’ comp, potentially required to run a business.
+Having each of the coverages above is advisable and, in many states, legally required to obtain or maintain an electrical license.
+For instance, policies like general liability and workers’ comp are often mandatory to run a business, with some jurisdictions now requiring workers’ compensation for all licensed contractors even if they do not have employees.
 However, there are additionally other specialized insurance products that may sometimes be useful or even necessary for electricians to carry.
 We detail these forms of coverage below.

 Surety Bonds